jsantangelo/amoeba-engine/doc/development_process.md

 Issue Creation
 --------------

-If a developr finds a bug, an issue should be created.
+If a developer finds a bug, an issue should be created.
 If the bug already relates to an issue being worked in the current sprint, a comment should be made in the issue thread instead.
 All new issues, if not planned for the current sprint, should be added to the BackLog milestone.

 All issues must be labeled accordingly, and each requires two tags: one tag to indicate type of code change, and another to indicate prioritization via MoSCoW.